denoland/deno/tools/node_compat/README.md

 source tree.

-Ideally Deno should pass the Node.js compat tests without modification, but if you need to modify it, then add that item in `ignore` perperty of `config.jsonc`.
+Ideally Deno should pass the Node.js compat tests without modification, but if you need to modify it, then add that item in `ignore` property of `config.jsonc`.
 Then `setup.ts` doesn't overwrite the modified Node.js test cases anymore.